Occupation of Lima: Armistice of San Juan

-Preparations for the occupation
+Preparations

 Scuttling of the Peruvian fleet in El Callao

 After the battles of Chorrillos and Miraflores, the Secretary of the Navy, Captain Manuel Villar Olivera, ordered the destruction of the coastal batteries and the ships of the Peruvian squad.
 The prefect and commander of the batteries Luis Germán Astete and the captain Manuel Villavicencio were in charge of this task.
 The Peruvian ships, among them, the corvette Unión and the monitor Atahualpa, were beached, set on fire and sunk by the Peruvians themselves to prevent them from falling into Chilean hands.

 Chilean Rear Admiral Galvarino Riveros Cárdenas noted in a long testimony:

 [...] at 4 a.m. it was noticed in that port that a fire was declared in all the enemy ships sheltered in the dock and moments later, a series of explosions began to be felt that lasted all day and part of the next, produced by the fire of the powder magazines of the forts the charges of gunpowder and dynamite with which the enemy tried to explode their cannons. [...]